alni/digital-signage-samples/gcalflow/README.md

     * `ticker` : use the agenda as a news ticker (supports only date, title and location)
 * `INTERVAL` : (optional) the scroll interval in seconds
+    * If it is less or equal to `0` then auto-scrolling is disabled
     * Default : `10`
 * `MAX_ITEMS` : (optional) the number of max items to fetch from the calendar
     * Default : `50`